openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 .. note::

-   Becuase the submission and assessment deadlines are all set to the same date under this option, there will be no "buffer" time between the response due date and the peer assessment due date.
+   Because the submission and assessment deadlines are all set to the same date under this option, there will be no "buffer" time between the response due date and the peer assessment due date.
    If you are using this setting for a peer assessment ORA, you must make it clear to learners that they must submit early enough to give their peers time to review their response.